 SOME OF MY FAVS!

-Kiwi: These little fruits have more vitamin C than a medium size orange and the antioxidant help to protect, brighten and heal the skin.
+Kiwi: These little fruits have more vitamin C than a medium size orange and the antioxidants help to protect, brighten and heal the skin.

 Ginger: This is one of my favourites.
 Not only is it great for your soothing your stomach.
-It is also has anti-inflammatory properties and many skin condition are caused by inflammation.
+It is also has anti-inflammatory properties which is important as many skin conditions are caused by inflammation.

-Tangerine: Packed with vitamin C to help your skin make that ever important collagen that gives your skin structure while keeping your immune system strong.
-They are also high in fibre to help detoxify your body.
+Tangerine: Packed with vitamin C to help your skin make that ever important collagen that gives your skin structure while keeping the immune system strong.
+They are also high in fibre to help detoxify the body and support healthy digestion.